FIBULA ANATOMY

 Proximal Epiphysis of the Fibula, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The Proximal Epiphysis of the fibula is located at the upper end of the bone, connecting to the knee joint.
+The Proximal Epiphysis of the fibula is located at the upper end of the bone, connecting to your knee joint.
 This irregular and flattened structure articulates with the posterior aspect of the lateral condyle of the tibia.
 It includes the head of the fibula and other key features, contributing to joint stability and movement.

 Head of the Fibula